Uncovering Model Processing Strategies with Non-Negative Per-Example Fisher Factorization: Decomposition Algorithm

 \subsection{Other Considerations}

-We initialized $W$ using the uniform distribution on $[0,1]$.
-We initialized $G$ using a normal distribution with zero mean and standard deviation of $\sqrt2 / \sqrt{rm}$.
-Since the PEFs were normalized to roughly unit L2 norm, we chose this scaling so that the initial reconstructions would also have roughly unit L2 norms as well.
+We initialized $W$ using the uniform distribution on $[0, 1]$.
+We initialized $H$ using a normal distribution with zero mean and standard deviation of $\sqrt2/\sqrt{Cn}$.
+Since the PEFs were normalized to unit Frobenius norms, we chose this scaling so that the initial reconstructions would also have roughly unit Frobenius norms as well.

-After initialization, we found it crucial to freeze $W$ and only train $G$ for a bit before commencing joint training.
-This is because if the $G$ is a poor fit for the $W$, the $W$ update step will end up setting $W$ to zero.
+After initialization, we found it crucial to freeze $W$ and only train $H$ for a bit before commencing joint training.
+This is because if the $H$ is a poor fit for the $W$, the $W$ update step will end up setting $W$ to zero.
 Since the $W$ update is multiplicative, it remains zero throughout the remainder of training if this happens.
 We suspect that this behavior can be explained due to the nature of the multiplicative update step.
 It can be shown that the multiplicative update step is equivalent to gradient descent with a variable element-wise learning rate \citep{burred2014detailed}.
 Unlike traditional gradient descent that uses a small gradient step, the variable learning can become large.
 This makes it possible for the $W$ to jump directly to zero or some similarly small value.
 If the loss is greater than the Frobenius norm of the PEFs, then setting $W$ to zero will result in a lower loss.
 Hence, jumping to zero can decrease the loss in such cases.